 1. Book Flights Early but Not Too Early

-- Domestic flights: 1 to 3 months before travel
+- Domestic flights: book around 1 to 3 months before travel

-- International flights: 3 to 6 months before travel
+- International flights: book around 3 to 6 months before travel

 2. Use Flight Comparison Websites